 Thirdly, from formal project teams which are specifically convened and mandated to work on a specific problem or issue.

-You’d expect, therefore, that truly outstanding organizations – those that innovate consistently and at a high level, like, say, Apple, Disney, Nike or Valve – got that way by increasing those three innovation sources over time (developing more groups of ‘sparking’ executives; encouraging more collaboration amongst front line employees; convening more formal teams).
+You’d expect, therefore, that truly outstanding organizations – those that innovate consistently and at a high level, like (at the time of writing), say, Apple, Disney, Nike or Valve – got that way by increasing those three innovation sources over time (developing more groups of ‘sparking’ executives; encouraging more collaboration amongst front line employees; convening more formal teams).

 1. Default to cross-functional teams.